remix-run/remix/docs/start/tutorial.md

 👉 **Add a `loader` function to the contact page and access data with `useLoaderData`**

-<docs-info>The following code has type errors in it, we'll fix them in the next section</docs-info>
+<docs-info>The following code has type errors in it, we'll fix them in the remix section</docs-info>

 ```tsx filename=app/routes/contacts.$contactId.tsx lines=[1-2,5,7-10,13]
 import { json } from "@remix-run/node";